S-W-Leong/TouchNoGo-finhack/FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md

 - "Can we help an analyst decide faster, with better evidence, before money leaves?"

-That is the right `Security & Fraud` wedge.

 ## Suggested TNG Product Sentence

-Use something close to this:

 `TNG RiskOps Agent is an AI-native pre-payout decision workspace that turns fraud and AML alerts into evidence-backed actions, analyst-ready case notes, and replayable policy tradeoffs.`